osgi/osgi.enroute.site/_source/_book/300-principles.md

 Since memory cost has gone down the tide is turning again.
 In MacOS 10, it is no longer possible to share dependencies except from the operating system.
 The same is true for the iPad, it is impossible to share dependencies with other applications; each application must be stand-alone.

 This makes a lot of sense since sharing opens up for many problems, being able to deliver a unit with all its dependencies prevents a lot of problems.
 Since memory has become so cheap that the cost has become negligible it makes sense to prevent these problems by letting an application carry its dependencies.
-Especially, since it is not that hard to hare the identical dependencies under the covers.
+Especially, since it is not that hard to have the identical dependencies under the covers.

 In Java, a language that grew up in a period where static linking did not really exist anymore, dynamic linking is at the core.
 Very few environments provide the capability to static link applications, [bnd][16] is one of the few exceptions.